DaxtonD/freemannotes/README.md

 * Drag-and-drop note layout
 * Image support with previews and OCR search
 * Link previews
+* Documents with sync'd markup
 * Search across *everything*
 * Fully self-hosted

 ---

-## Custom Drawing Libraries

-Freeman Notes can auto-load custom Excalidraw libraries from the project itself.

-- Drop `.excalidrawlib` files into `third-party/excalidraw-libraries/`
-- No app restart is required just because a new file is added there
-- The drawing editor picks them up through the existing library API and merges them into the Excalidraw library automatically
-- The expected format is an Excalidraw library file, not a raw image

-For the exact workflow and optional metadata sidecar format, see `third-party/excalidraw-libraries/README.md`.

----

 ## Why I’m Sharing This

-This started as a personal project and then it turned into months of work and a lot of time.
+This started as a personal project and then it turned into a year of work and a lot of time.

-Time away from other projects.
+Time away from other projects, work, family..
-Time away from work.
-Time away from family.
-And I’m still going because I think this can be something genuinely solid:
+And I’m still going because I think this can be something genuinely solid.

-* simple when you need it
-* powerful when you want it

 ---